Home > Library > Research Bias > Selection Bias

 Surveys conducted in specific locations or targeting certain demographics may not capture the opinions and experiences of the broader population, leading to biased results.

-To avoid selection bias in research or data analysis, consider the following strategies:
+To avoid selection bias in research or statistical analysis, consider the following strategies:

 Random Sampling